bwrrp/prsc.js/docs/prsc.cut.md

 ## cut() function

-Creates a parser that turns errors returned by the inner parser into fatal errors.
+Creates a Parser that turns errors returned by the inner parser into fatal errors.
 Parsers such as `or` and `star` will not continue to attempt additional matches if a parser returns a fatal error, and will usually return the error instead.

 <b>Signature:</b>